Celsius Holdings

 Financial Profile

-As of November 2025, Celsius has an enterprise value of $11.59 billion, trailing P/E of 316.00, and forward P/E of 24.45.
+As of November 2025, Celsius had an enterprise value of $11.59 billion, with a trailing P/E of 316.00 and a forward P/E of 24.45.

 Key Performance Indicators to Track